 Pregnancy Category C

 Tacrolimus is present in breast milk.
-Because of the potential for serious adverse drug reactions in nursing infants from ASTAGRAF XL, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of drug to the mother.
+Because of the potential for serious adverse drug reactions in nursing infants from ASTAGRAF XL, a decision should be made whether to discontinue nursing or to discontinue ASTAGRAF XL, taking into account the importance of drug to the mother.

-The safety and efficacy of ASTAGRAF XL in pediatric kidney transplant patients < 16 years of age has not been established.
+The safety and effectiveness of ASTAGRAF XL in pediatric patients less than 16 years of age have not been established.

-Clinical studies of ASTAGRAF XL did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-Other reported clinical experience has not identified differences in responses between elderly and younger patients.
-In general, dose selection for an elderly patient should be cautious, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.
+Clinical studies of ASTAGRAF XL did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently from younger patients.
+In Studies 1 and 2, 29 patients were 65 years of age and older, and 3 patients were 75 years of age and over [see Clinical Studies].
+Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
+In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 The pharmacokinetics of tacrolimus in patients with renal impairment was similar to that in healthy subjects with normal renal function.
-However, due to its potential for nephrotoxicity, frequent monitoring of renal function is recommended; tacrolimus dosage should be reduced if indicated [see WARNINGS AND PRECAUTIONS, CLINICAL PHARMACOLOGY].
+However, due to its potential for nephrotoxicity, monitoring of renal function in patients with renal impairment is recommended; tacrolimus dosage should be reduced if indicated [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

-The mean clearance of tacrolimus was substantially lower in patients with severe hepatic impairment (mean Child-Pugh score: > 10) compared to healthy subjects with normal hepatic function.
-Frequent monitoring of tacrolimus trough concentrations is warranted in patients with hepatic impairment [see CLINICAL PHARMACOLOGY].
+The mean clearance of tacrolimus was substantially lower in patients with severe hepatic impairment (mean Child-Pugh score: > 10) compared to healthy subjects with normal hepatic function [see CLINICAL PHARMACOLOGY].
+With greater tacrolimus whole blood trough concentrations in patients with severe hepatic impairment, there is a greater risk of adverse reactions and dosage reduction is recommended [see DOSAGE AND ADMINISTRATION].
+For patients with moderate hepatic impairment, monitor tacrolimus whole blood trough concentrations.
+For patients with mild hepatic impairment, no dosage adjustments are needed.

 Additional Astagraf XL Information